glitchgirl/notes/GROQ/general.md

 - [] filters
   - things like && || > etc
 - {} return fields in an array
-- functions include thing Order
+- functions include thing Order, count
 - data isn't ordered by default
 - Slicing
   - [0] or [0...100], returns stuff in that range